veewee/xml/docs/dom.md

 #### xsd_validator

-Makes it possible to validate a XML against a specific XSD file.
+Makes it possible to validate an XML against a specific XSD file.

 ```php
 use VeeWee\XML\DOM\Document;